DanielMartensson/Pictures-Of-Things/README.md

 3. Set sample time to `2.00` seconds
 4. Select the class `ID` that you want to use e.g `0` for `cup` or a new class
 5. Clone this repository with `git` command
-6. Select `Classes` folder in `Darknet Data Creator` and begin to record
+6. Select `Classes` folder in `Darknet Data Creator` and begin to record.
+Don't select any folder that have a number e.g `15`.
+Only `Classes` folder.

 Then `Darknet Data Creator` will count how many `.png` files there are inside the folder that has the same `class ID` as you selected.
 When you press record, then `Darknet Data Creator` will begin to record